cucumber/vscode/CONTRIBUTING.md

 Before submitting a pull request, there are a few actions that we must ensure to carry out.

 - Format all code to align with project coding standards.
+This is executed by the pre-commit hook by default.

     ```console
     npm run eslint-fix
     ```

 - Run the update command for any modifications to [extension settings](README.md#extension-settings) in `README.md`, to ensure they are reflected in `package.json`.
+This is executed by the pre-commit hook by default.

     ```console
     npm run update-settings-docs